casdoor/casdoor-website/docs/provider/oauth/Weibo.md

 ## Weibo:heavy_check_mark:

-Weibo's developer account application is not difficult, but the speed is relatively slow, it takes about 2-3 days.
+Weibo's developer account application is not difficult, but the speed is relatively slow.
+It takes about 2-3 days.

 Visit [Developer Website](https://open.weibo.com/developers/basicinfo), filling in basic information and waiting for a long review...